pnp/sp-dev-fx-webparts/samples/react-restaurant-menu/README.md

 ## Summary

-This web part shows a Restaurant Menu , the user can select the options to show in Menu.
+This web part shows a Restaurant Menu, the user can select the options to show in Menu.

 ![MySites](./assets/restaurantmenu.gif)